 Any serious investor and financial market participants will always calculate the beta on his or her own even if just to do a double-check against a number provided from a third-party source.
 However, in case you need some reasons to calculate a stock's beta on your own, here are 4 good ones:

-1 - Allows all relevant data (up to today) to be factored in
+1. It will allow all relevant data (up to today) to be factored into the beta

 By calculating the beta yourself, you can literally use all the relevant data available to you through today.
 A third-party provider will most likely have a time lag.
 This time lag can be a day our two at best, but it could be almost a quarter at worst.
 Do you really want to have a beta that is almost 3 months stale?
 That is a ridiculous proposition when you can easily calculate a beta that will capture every available data point - you can calculate a beta in the evening and capture that afternoon's market volatility in your calculation.